Trading-Journal/trading-journal-authentication/README.md

   * This should allow user storage to be in another DB then MongoDB
 * Delete account
 * Lib for token validation to be used in other projects
+  * ApplicationUser Interface, ContextUser and Token Provider, JwtTokenAuthenticationFilter and All JWT package must be here
   * Consider:
     * Token validation
     * Token reader